derivita/hrpc-docs/content/docs/guides/error.md

 ### Error status codes

-Errors are raised by gRPC under various circumstances, from network failures to unauthenticated connections, each of which is associated with a particular status code.
-The following error status codes are supported in all gRPC languages.
+Errors are raised by HRPC under various circumstances, from network failures to unauthenticated connections, each of which is associated with a particular status code.
+The following error status codes are supported in all HRPC languages.

 #### General errors